Abdulrahman-Alsabri/BlastForce/README.md

 $ git clone https://github.com/AsaltAlfahdi/BlastForce.git
 ```
 #
-##### To get the most updated version of a previously cloned repository, use the following command:
+##### To get the most updated version of a previously cloned repository, use the following commands:
 ```
 $ cd /path/of/repo
 $ git fetch origin